Healthcare industry is evolving rapidly, however, most clinics still struggle to solve the same problems they couldn’t solve for years.

-Employees training is costly and challenging, the safety and wellbeing of patients are at risk during serious surgeries.
+Employees training is costly and challenging, the safety and wellbeing of patients are at risk for serious surgeries.
 The effectiveness of some methods of treatment is critically small.

 Nevertheless, healthcare industry still remains a great source of profit that’s why Google, Microsoft, and Facebook are already attuning their gadgets to enter $3 trillion healthcare industry.
 They know that medicine will become more effective, personalized, and more precise.

-The thing is a lot of problems in healthcare sector can be solved with the help of latest technology.
+The thing is a lot of problems in the healthcare sector can be solved with the help of latest technology.
 Virtual reality surgery, virtual reality training for medical students, treatment of PTSD with the help of VR glasses.
-All these trends are already being implemented into medicine in the Northern America and Europe.
+All these trends are already being implemented in medicine in Northern America and Europe.

 For instance, VR can reduce expenses in healthcare a lot.
 It costs $3000 for an average elderly care facility to train one employee to perform tracheal insertion.
 Yet an employee could learn how to do it with a live person only.
 Before virtual reality training made its way in medicine.

 With VR software this cost may be reduced to $40 for a person.

 So you see, everyone will benefit from AR/VR/MR implementation in medical practices.
 We have conducted a research and talked to experts in healthcare to understand the true value of VR, AR, and MR for healthcare.

 The most important thing about medical school is that there is so much information to remember that only people with an excellent memory can go through it with flying colors.
 Luckily, today students can use virtual, augmented, and mixed reality training.
 MR, AR, and VR make it possible for future doctors to learn in an integrated way and to finally see and experience the human body from a fresh perspective.
 And to remember more using visual memory.